By Andrew Fraieli

 And this concept of “having a way out” can be significant.

 “I’ve had varying degrees of housing insecurity since I was 17 (9 years), and the line I’ve found with homelessness is that, even if I knew rationally that something would eventually get me out of my car, out of couch surfing, etc., there seemed to be no end in sight,” says Jay Mateo.

-They both agree in these grey areas of homelessness that it ends up being the emotions and options of the person that determines their homelessness to themselves.
+They both agree that, in these grey areas of homelessness, it ends up being the emotions and options of the person that determines their homelessness to themselves.

 The emotional toll can come for the lack of preparation for being homeless as well, and the laws that dictate where and how to be homeless.
 The example of living in a car is a significant one as it’s common, and the legality is vague and changes depending on city.

 Generally, the problems with living in a car is not the physical act of sleeping in it, but the numerous situations the car can find itself in.
 Sleeping in a car in a personal driveway, or a consenting driveway of someone else, is not generally illegal.
 But parking a car overnight in a public park during its closed hours can also be considered trespassing.

 The NYTimes reported on a family that could no longer afford rent in Los Angeles after a raise in monthly cost, so were forced to live in their car.
 They had the worry of losing their two children by their living situation being deemed unfit, and they’d constantly worry when they saw a police cruiser that they might notice their lived-in looking car.
 The article says the mother was “overwhelmed with shame and anxiety.”

 This mental strain is different than voluntarily going into that situation.